I pray that your heart will be flooded with light. Ephesians 1:18a

 Light is one of those things that is hard to do without.
 I have had several friends who have either partial vision or no vision.
 And watching them navigate life without physical light has been hard to watch and even more challenging for them to do.
 Those who are sighted often take this precious gift of light for granted.
 Light makes life so much easier for us, it allows us to feel more secure, and it brings us a feeling of warmth on a cold, dreary day.

 In the first chapter of Ephesians, Paul writes these words, “I pray that your heart will be flooded with light.”
 I guess that Paul didn’t take light for granted.
 Remember what had happened on the Road to Damascus when Paul first met Jesus?
 Acts 9:3 tells us, “a light from heaven suddenly shown around him.”
 Paul had experienced what seeing the light meant.
-He knew what it was like to all of a sudden “be flooded” with light.
+He knew what it was like to suddenly “be flooded” with light.

 On that road to Damascus, Paul’s life had been turned upside down as he met Jesus.
 He was heading in one direction, but now that direction had changed completely.
 The light had been the tool God used to get Paul’s attention.
 And in that flooding of light, Paul had been forever changed.

 Paul wanted everyone to know the life transformation that comes when God’s light-floods hearts.
 And so, Paul prayed for their hearts to be flooded with light.

 Our hearts can be changed by the light as well.
 Jesus said in John 8:12, “I am the light of the world.
 If you follow me, you won’t have to walk in darkness, because you will have the light that leads to life.”